bostoro/Password-Generator/README.md

 The password generator solves part of the problem where the user is dependent on third party password generators.
 The user needs locally generated passwords.
 Complementary to the existing password manager a password generator is needed.

 **User stories:**
-1. As a user, I want to see the lsit of commands to see what the app is capable of.
+1. As a user, I want to see the list of commands to see what the app is capable of.
 2. As a user, I want to select generation options of the password.
 3. As a user, I want to view the records of generated passwords along with their associated usernames and platforms.
 4. As a user, I want to get feedback on the passwords strength.